multimediaeval/multimediaeval.github.io/_editions/2020/tasks/scenechange.md

 hide: false

 # required info
-title: Scene Change
+title: "Scene Change: Fun faux photos"
-subtitle: Re-inventing tourist photography
+subtitle:
 blurb: "Tourist photography is due for a makeover, as people increasingly avoid travel due to environmental or safety concerns.
 In this task, participants create image composites: given a photo of a person, they must change the background to a popular tourist site.
 The special twist: a Scene Change photo must be fun without being deceptive.
 In other words, the photo fools you at first, but is identifiable as a composite upon closer inspection."
 ---